ecaromolina/wp1_documentation/docs/liveraim_data_warehouse_specifications.md

 This section describes the structure, tables, and relationships within the data warehouse.

-The data warehouse is composed of several tables that can be divided into two groups: the database itself, which we will simply call `database`, and the `metadata` tables, where information about the variables, the structure of the database, mapping dictionaries, etc., is stored.
+The data warehouse is composed of several tables that can be divided into two groups: the database itself, which we will simply call `database`, and the `configuration data` tables, where information about the variables, the structure of the database, mapping dictionaries, etc., is stored.
 The database, in its first version (prior to receiving biomarker data), consists of the following tables:

 - `population`: Contains basic information about each patient, such as gender, status, cohort membership, etc.
 - `blood_test_categorical`: Contains categorical variables extracted from the blood test (at `dat_0`).